DigitalRuby/DRColorPicker/README.md

 <p>In order to give back to the community, I have open sourced this color picker under the MIT license.</p>

 <p>DRColorPicker is a world class color picker for iOS and supports any resolution, portrait and landscape, and works on iPhone and iPad.
-This repository contains an example project that shows you how to use the color picker.
 Colors and textures can be picked and are saved efficiently in a JSON file, along with JPEG-2000 or PNG for textures.
-Texture de-duplication ensures that different alpha versions of a texture only create one file.</p>
+Texture de-duplication ensures that different alpha versions of a texture only create one file.
+Favorites can be managed by long-tapping on a color.</p>

 <p>To use the color picker in your project, simply add the DRColorPickerExample/DRColorPicker folder to your iOS project.
 The DRColorPickerExample folder contains a sample project with a view controller that will show you how to setup and display the color picker.</p>